 - CMA or DCE threaded programs on 11.x (32-bit and 64-bit) - Memory checking features.
-These features work only in programs that directly or indirectly call malloc, realloc, free, mmap, or munmap from the standard C library 'libc.sl'. - Programs that link the archive version of the standard C library, libc.a, or the core library, libcl.a, on HP-UX 11.x - Note: Linker with version number B.11.19 or higher is required for debugging memory problems. - From HP WDB 5.7 onwards, the archive version of the run time check library, librtc.a, is not available.
-You must use the shared version of the library, librtc.[sl|so], instead.
+These features work only in programs that directly or indirectly call malloc, realloc, free, mmap, or munmap from the standard C library 'libc.sl'. - Programs that link the archive version of the standard C library, libc.a, or the core library, libcl.a, on HP-UX 11.x

+Note: Linker with version number B.11.19 or higher is required for debugging memory problems.

-14.10.3 Memory Debugging Methodologies
+14.9.3 Memory Debugging Methodologies